pmndrs/xr/README.md

   rayMaterial={{ color: 'blue' }}
   /** Whether to hide controllers' rays on blur.
 Default is `false` */ hideRaysOnBlur={false}
+  /**
+   * Optional environment map to apply to controller models.
+   * Useful for make controllers look more realistic
+   * if you don't want to apply an env map globally on a scene */ envMap={Texture}
+  /**
+   * Optional environment map intensity to apply to controller models.
+   * Useful for tweaking the env map intensity if they look too bright or dark */ envMapIntensity={1}
 />
 <Hands
   // Optional custom models per hand.
 Default is the Oculus hand model